cristovao-lavarinhas/cristovao-lavarinhas/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [soon in my portfolio]
+- 👨‍💻 All of my projects are available at https://cristovaolavarinhas.vercel.app/

 - 💬 Ask me about **my future plans**